-- Use a food thermometer to make sure all parts of the turkey are cooked to at least 165 degrees.
-Roasting times are always approximate, so toward the end of the cooking time check the turkey to see if it has reached 165 degrees.
-“Pop-up” thermometers found in some turkeys are quite accurate but still check the temperature in the innermost part of the thigh and the thickest part of the breast.
+- Use a food thermometer to make sure all parts of the turkey are cooked to at least 165 degrees Fahrenheit.
+Roasting times are always approximate, so toward the end of the cooking time check the turkey to see if it has reached 165 F. “Pop-up” thermometers found in some turkeys are quite accurate but still check the temperature in the innermost part of the thigh and the thickest part of the breast.

 - Do not smoke, grill, deep fat fry or microwave a frozen turkey.
 The turkey will not cook evenly using these methods and may not reach a safe internal temperature throughout the whole bird.